 Many other large retail chains are just as welcoming as Walmart.
 Kmart was the first corporation to publicly make themselves open to RV guests overnight.
 Again, remember that local ordinances may be a determining factor.

 #3 – Restaurants

 Easy access is a big deal when your RV is as long as a semi-truck.

 Chains like Cracker Barrel offer good food at reasonable prices, and they are usually located right at an exit on the freeway.
 Even some fast-food restaurants like McDonalds, Subway, Arby’s, and Burger King provide secondary parking lots with spots designated for trucks or RVs.

 One added benefit available at most of these food chains is they provide free wifi access for their customers.

 #4 – RV Parts And Service Spots

 Hopefully, you will be traveling beyond the reach of your local RV dealer.
 With 85 Camping World locations across the country, if a problem arises, help won’t be that far away.
 When it comes to repairing systems within your RV and adding accessories to make life better, Camping World is your best friend.

 Because they’re a national chain, with access to large quantities of stock, their prices are very competitive.
-By becoming a President’s Club member you can save an additional 10% to 50%, making RV purchases a real bargain.
+By becoming a Club member you can save an additional 10% to 50%, making RV parts and accessories a real bargain.